Frequently Asked Questions

 All fellows are required to lead tours and interact with visitors in two of Historic Deerfield’s museum houses.
 Fellows train with the Director of Museum Education and Interpretation, museum guides and other staff as they prepare for this experience.

 What’s a typical day like for an Historic Deerfield Summer Fellow?
 Each week is generally a mix of activities that includes attending hands-on seminars and workshops (see above, Seminars and Classes), training and guiding in the historic houses, and working on individual research projects.
 After the first two weeks or so, most weeks include a day or overnight excursion to other museums.
-No one day is exactly like another, but if you are interested in learning more, click here for sample weeks from last year’s (2017) program.
+No one day is exactly like another, but if you are interested in learning more, click here for sample weeks from 2017 program.

 What about that research paper?
 Are there other writing assignments?

 As part of building practical research and writing skills, fellows write two papers.
 At the beginning of the program, fellows are assigned a short object-based research and writing project.(Click here for examples of object studies and accompanying presentations.)
 Over the course of the program, fellows conduct research on a topic of their choice relating to the history and material culture of the Connecticut River Valley and craft a research paper of 25+ pages based on primary textual sources and artifacts in the collections of Historic Deerfield and the Pocumtuck Valley Memorial Association.
 At the program’s closing exercises on August 2, fellows summarize their research in a 5-8 minute oral presentation, followed by a short question and answer period in a program open to staff and guests.
-Both assignments introduce Fellows to material culture studies and engage them in primary research on an aspect of regional history from the 17th to 20th centuries.
+Both assignments introduce fellows to material culture studies and engage them in primary research on an aspect of regional history from the 17th to 20th centuries.
 Many Summer Fellowship papers have become the basis for senior theses and essays for publication.

 Where do Summer Fellows do their research?

-Students conduct the bulk of their research in the Memorial Libraries here at Historic Deerfield; Fellows also receive borrowing privileges at the UMass Library, located in Amherst (about 20 minutes from Deerfield.)
+Students conduct the bulk of their research in the Memorial Libraries here at Historic Deerfield; fellows also receive borrowing privileges at the UMass Library, located in Amherst (about 20 minutes from Deerfield.)
 Object-based research projects take place at the Flynt Center of Early New England Life, Historic Deerfield's state-of-the-art facility containing climate-controlled exhibition galleries, visible storage area, and collection storage.

 What sorts of research projects have previous Fellows done?